teemutammela/auralcandy.net/README.md

 __1)__ Required only by the [Chartable](https://chartable.com/) import functionality.

-__2)__ Chartable does not officially offer a public API, but it possible to utilize the dashboard JSON end-point by acquiring the access token from a cookie.
-Login to Chartable dashboard, open Developer Tools and look for a request to URL `/dashboard?podcast_id=<PODCAST_ID>`.
+__2)__ Chartable does not officially offer a public API, but it's possible to utilize the dashboard JSON end-point by acquiring the access token from a cookie.
+Login to Chartable dashboard, open the browser's developer tools and look for a request to URL `/dashboard?podcast_id=<PODCAST_ID>`.
 The access token can be found in a cookie called `remember_token`.
 Please note, that the access token will expire after one year.

 __3)__ Chartable link ID is optional.
 If `ENV["CHARTABLE_ID"]` is not set, `@audio_url_chartable` property found in class `Episode` simply returns the original Contentful asset URL.
 Chartable ID can be found at _Dashboard → Integrations_.